RIPMEDICALDEBT/data-load-exercise/questions.md

 - Could you list some python libraries you have used?

-# Change Management

-- Have you worked in an Agile environment, and if so what did the process look like?
-    - (kanban/scrum/etc)
-- Do you have experience with capacity planning with a team?
-    - story points, etc

 # JavaScript

 - **What's the difference between `==` and `===`?**